-- A. The following are prohibited investment vehicles and practices: - State law notwithstanding, any investments not specifically described herein are prohibited, including, but not limited to futures and options. - In accordance with California Government Code Section 53601.6, investment in inverse floaters, range notes, or mortgage derived interest-only strips is prohibited. - 3.
+- A. The following are prohibited investment vehicles and practices: - 1.
+State law notwithstanding, any investments not specifically described herein are prohibited, including, but not limited to futures and options. - 2.
+In accordance with California Government Code Section 53601.6, investment in inverse floaters, range notes, or mortgage derived interest-only strips is prohibited. - 3.
 Investment in any security that could result in a zero interest accrual if held to maturity is prohibited.
-Under a provision sunsetting on January 1, 2026, securities backed by the U.S. Government that could result in a zero- or negative-interest accrual if held to maturity are permitted. - Trading securities for the sole purpose of speculating on the future direction of interest rates is prohibited. - 5.
+Under a provision sunsetting on January 1, 2026, securities backed by the U.S. Government that could result in a zero- or negative-interest accrual if held to maturity are permitted.[AS2] - 4.
+Trading securities for the sole purpose of speculating on the future direction of interest rates is prohibited. - 5.
 Purchasing or selling securities on margin is prohibited. - 6.
 The use of reverse repurchase agreements, securities lending or any other form of borrowing or leverage is prohibited. - 7.
-The purchase of foreign currency denominated securities is prohibited. - 7-8.
-The purchase of a security with a forward settlement date exceeding 45 days from the time of the investment is prohibited.

-B. Mitigating credit risk in the portfolio
+The purchase of foreign currency denominated securities is prohibited. - B. Mitigating credit risk in the portfolio